jensenr30/School/README.md

 this repository is for school projects and programming homework.

-This content is released under the MIT license.
+This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.